Stargator/dotfile/readme.md

 Where there is a `-theme` suffix to an option in `~/.dotfiles.conf.yml`, it refers to the corresponding file found in `resources/themes`.

 ### Optional Scripts
-Files listed under `optional-scripts` in `~/.dotfiles.conf.yml` refer to similarly named scripts in the `lib/optional` directory.
-Currently these scripts must be suffixed `.sh`.
+Files listed under `optional-before` or `optional-after` in `~/.dotfiles.conf.yml` refer to similarly named scripts in the `lib/optional` directory.
+These files are executed at the beginning or end of the installation process respectively.
+This scripts may be in the form of ruby or shell sripts.
+Ruby scripts should have the `.rb` suffix.

 ### Rake Tasks / Installing
 For easy editing of dotfiles, run `rake edit['dotfile_name']`.
 The dotfile name need not be exact, as it will find any matches and ask which you file you'd like to edit (relies on the EDITOR environment variable).